imgproxy/imgproxy/README.md

 * `ea` — east (right edge);
 * `we` — west (left edge);
 * `ce` — center;
-* `sm` — smart. `vips` detects the most "interesting" section of the image and considers it as the center of the resulting image. **Note:** This value is only applicable with the `crop` resizing type.
+* `sm` — smart. `libvips` detects the most "interesting" section of the image and considers it as the center of the resulting image. **Note:** This value is only applicable with the `crop` resizing type.

 #### Enlarge